 About the Opportunity:

-The Bouve College of Health Sciences seeks a Senior Grants Administrator to join their team in the Bouve College Office of Research (BCORe).
+The Bouve College of Health Sciences seeks a Senior Grants Administrator to join their team in the Office of Research (BCORe).
 The perfect candidate for this role appreciates working in a dynamic environment, is detail orientated and has the ability to work independently.

 Bouve College of Health Sciences is comprised of four preeminent schools of study encompassing approximately 1,000 faculty and staff, 5,000 students, and 40,000 alumni.

 Please note: The primary work location for this position is the Boston MA Northeastern University Campus Location.
-Until our full return to campus, which is still to-be-determined, this interview process will be conducted remotely- including virtual interviews, remote onboarding and remote work.
-The remote nature of this position is subject to change in the future and is only temporary.
-Local, on-campus work will be required once the College and this role return to an operational status that supports it.
+Until our full return to campus, which is still to-be-determined, this interview process will be conducted remotely- including virtual interviews, remote onboarding, and remote work.
+An alternative work arrangement (“fully remote based work”) is available for candidates outside of Massachusetts, or areas within reasonable commuting distance to the Boston, MA campus.

 To learn more about our students, faculty and staff in the Bouve College of Health Sciences see this website : https://bouve.northeastern.edu/bouve-story/